iotaledger/inx-participation/documentation/docs/welcome.md

 # Welcome to INX-Participation

-INX-Participation is an extension for nodes to enable on-tangle voting.
-The extensions maintains its own database separate from that of the node and provides means to track events and votes.
+On Tangle, voting events are represented by normal transactions with special data in their payloads.
+To access the state of a voting event and the amount and distribution of the votes, you have to find all these transactions in the Tangle and count each vote.
+INX-Participation does that for you: it builds a database of all voting transactions for given events and provides REST API endpoints for clients to access this information.
+Node operators manually select which events they wish to track.

-You can find more information on how participation events work in the [HORNET Participation Plugin](https://github.com/iota-community/treasury/blob/main/specifications/hornet-participation-plugin.md) specification.
+You can find more information about participation events in the [Hornet Participation](https://github.com/iota-community/treasury/blob/main/specifications/hornet-participation-plugin.md) plugin specifications.

 ## Setup